stephbydesign/large-data-website/personas.md

 **Dislikes**

 - The lack of exotic cars in Ottawa.
-- Information that’s too scientific and not helpful for her
+- Information that’s too scientific and not helpful for him

 ### What would help?